Bower & Collier Family Tree

 Collier

-In 1853, Charles Collier (Chris'great grandfather) married Matilda Gardiner at the Parish Church of South Hackney.
+In 1853, Charles Collier (Chris' great grandfather) married Matilda Gardiner at the Parish Church of South Hackney.
 Charles was a ropemaker in London and for a time at Chatham.
 His father was also a Charles Collier, silk weaver.
 We found the family (much bigger than we expected!) in the 1841 Census.
-Charles Collier Silk Weaver was age 35 and his wife was Eliza.
+Charles Collier Silk Weaver was age 35 and his wife was Eliza Adams.

 Silk Weavers names Collier